bdaire/bdaire.github.io/research_chart_svg-interactif.md

   Click on the chart to dynamically see the waveforms of the circuit on the left.

-  Caution: the results might get a bit off if the resistance r is too low — meaning if the operating point is too far to the left because the numerical resolution goes a little crazy
+  Caution: the results might get a bit off if the resistance r is too low — meaning if the operating point is too far to the left because the numerical resolution goes a little bit crazy in that case :S</div>
-  :S</div>
   <div class="chart-block"><canvas id="vs-chart"></canvas></div>
   <div class="chart-block"><canvas id="ie-chart"></canvas></div>
   <div class="chart-block"><canvas id="is-chart"></canvas></div>